AVALANCHE (35-14-5) at DEVILS (23-21-12)

 The game against the Devils begins a four-game East Coast swing, which will include visits against the New York Rangers on Tuesday, Philadelphia Flyers on Thursday and New York Islanders on Saturday.

 Avalanche: Colorado went with 11 forwards and seven defensemen in a 7-1 victory against the Buffalo Sabres on Saturday at Pepsi Center.
-Captain Gabriel Landeskog and Jamie McGinn scored two goals apiece.
+Captain Gabriel Landeskog and Jamie McGinn scored two goals apiece, in Colorado's seventh straight against the Sabres since Dec.
+4, 2005.
 It was also the first time the Avalanche scored seven goals in a game since March 6, 2012, against the Minnesota Wild.
 Nathan MacKinnon, the first pick in the 2013 NHL Draft, leads all rookies in the NHL with 20 goals and 40 points.
 The potential Calder Trophy candidate notched a career-high three points (one goal, two assists) in the win against Buffalo, and has three goals and seven points in the past four games.

 "I've been feeling more comfortable.
 I think I was a little snake-bit at the beginning and could've scored more than I did," MacKinnon said.
 "Thankfully things are clicking, I've developed chemistry with guys on the team.
 Everybody talks about the jump from junior to the NHL, but hockey is hockey and I've been getting back to a lot of things that got me to this League."